Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D33
+I spent the morning living the dream.....coding from the coffee shop.
+It perhaps wasn't the most dreamlike coffee shop (it was in Norbury afterall), but it was still conducive to a good few hours toiling with APIs.
+They get pretty repetitive after a while.

 ### R3D32
 Refreshing my knowledge of mongoDB and setting up async functions with fairly complex find queries.
 I knew yesterday's lesson on promises would come in handy.